pecknigel/learning-resources/for-educators.md

 It’s not even necessarily intended for reading.
 There’s useful info here but it’s not necessarily easy to get at.

+If it seems interesting to you, have at it.
+Otherwise there’s a lot more interesting stuff elsewhere here.

 **Take what’s useful [to you], leave the rest.**

 ---